Pathan-Amaankhan/AutoShutdown/README.md

 -> First save all your files which are currently unsaved.
 -> There are two ways to use this:
 &nbsp;&nbsp;&nbsp;&nbsp;1) If you don't want to run the program from command line again and again, create a .exe file with [pyinstaller](https://pyinstaller.readthedocs.io/en/stable/usage.html).
 Make the icon's &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;view to Small/List/Details from view>your-choice.
 &nbsp;&nbsp;&nbsp;&nbsp;2) The common method, run the program from any ide.
-But, remember to make the view of the icon to Small/List/Details from the above mentioned method.
+But, remember to make the view of the icon to Small/List/Details from &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the above mentioned method.

 ## Possible problems and their solutions
 -> An Infinite Loop: